 - a.
-Introduce a topic clearly and group related information in paragraphs and sections; include formatting (e.g., headings), illustrations, and multimedia when useful to aiding comprehension. - b.
+Introduce a topic clearly, provide a general observation and focus and group related information logically; include formatting (e.g., headings), illustrations and multimedia when useful to aid comprehension. - b.
 Develop the topic with facts, definitions, concrete details, quotations or other information and examples related to the topic. - c.
-Link ideas within categories of information using words and phrases (e.g., another, for example, also, because). - d.
+Link ideas within and across categories of information using words, phrases and clauses (e.g., in contrast, especially). - d.
 Use precise language and domain-specific vocabulary to inform about or explain the topic. - e.
 Provide a concluding statement or section related to the information or explanation presented.